LL.M. Degree Requirements

 Track 2, the bar-preparation track, requires a minimum of 26 credit hours inclusive of the required courses.
 It requires satisfactory completion of two required courses: Introduction to United States Law and Lawyering Foundations.
 Also, track 2 is tailored only to meet the requirements of the Georgia Board of Bar Examiners.
 Therefore, track 2 students wishing to take the bar examination in any other state should consult the requirements of that state to ensure their course of study will meet that state’s requirements.

-Students in either track may elect to take a three-hour directed study leading to a thesis.
+Students may elect to take a three-hour directed study leading to a thesis.
 This directed study course and an acceptable thesis will count toward graduation requirements.

 The American Bar Association (ABA) and the National Conference of Bar Examiners (NCBE) provide information about bar examinations published in The Comprehensive Guide to Bar Admission Requirements on their websites.
 Foreign applicants should refer to Chart 4: Eligibility to Take the Bar Examination and contact the board of examiners in the state(s) in which they wish to take the bar examination using the directory in the guide.